-Poison ivy oil can cause an allergic skin reaction, causing blisters, bruises, swelling and rashes.
-Poison ivy, poison oak and poison sumac all contain the same substance (toxicodendrol or urushiol) that causes blister, itchy rash that occurs 12 to 72 hours after direct contact with these plants.
+Poison ivy oil can cause an allergic skin reaction, causing blisters, bruises, swelling, and rashes.
+Poison ivy, poison oak, and poison sumac all contain the same substance (toxicodendrol or urushiol) that causes a blister, itchy rash that occurs 12 to 72 hours after direct contact with these plants.

 It may not come into contact with your skin if you wear long pants and shoes, but you still need to wash this hazardous oil from your shoes to avoid contamination.

 Fortunately, though, it’s pretty simple to get rid of poison ivy from your shoes.
 In this article, we’ll show you how to clear poison ivy from your shoes.

 A few minutes of following these tips and measures can save you days, weeks, or even months of discomfort.
 Read on along with a list of other camping tips and tricks!

 Any shoes that come into contact with poison ivy that spread oil or urushiol to others.
 Wash them is very necessary, therefore.
 But before you continue with the washing process, you need to separate your shoes and gather all the necessary materials.

 Poison ivy contains a kind of resin called urushiol.
 This oily, sticky, clear resin can trigger an immune system response that results in rashes and other reactions that require treatment with a physician or over-the-counter drugs.